PuchatekwSzortach/face_detection/README.md

 ### scripts/download_data.py

 Downloads [Celeb Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and performs simple preprocessing.
 Please note that Celeb Dataset comes with its own license that you need to abide by to use it.
-With a little bit of work you could adapt this code to work with a different dataset.
+With a little bit of effort you could adapt this code to work with a different dataset.

 ### scripts/train_model.py